Stephen Adekolu

 Stephen Adekolu (born January 20, 1989) is a Canadian actor and former professional football wide receiver who played for the BC Lions and Montreal Alouettes of the Canadian Football League (CFL).

 Career

 He played CIS football at Bishop's University.
 Adekolu was signed by the BC Lions on February 27, 2014.
 He played with the Lions in 42 games, until he was released during the 2017 season.

 In August 2017, Adekolu signed with the Montreal Alouettes.
 He re-signed with Montreal in February 2019.
 After pledging his first paycheque of 2019 towards a charity combating domestic violence, Adekolu was released once he played in his first game of the year.

-In 65 career games across 6 seasons in the CFL, Adekolu has caught 4 passes for 50 yards.
-He has more career catches in the postseason than the regular season, with 5 catches for 48 yards coming in one game against Winnipeg in 2016.
+In 65 career games (2 starts) across 6 seasons in the CFL, Adekolu caught 4 passes for 50 yards on 12 targets.
+He had more career catches in the postseason than the regular season, with 5 catches for 48 yards coming in one game against Winnipeg in 2016.